wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Usage
 Instructions are for upcoming GPU enhanced version...
 1. Download the release version suted to your hardware, and then unpack to a sensible folder somewhere, then open a terminal in that folder, make "./Chat-Linux-Gguf.sh" executable.
-1. Ensure the files are executable by right clicking them and ticking the appropriate box, or alternatively running `sudo chmod -x Chat-Ununtu-Gguf.sh`.
+1. Ensure the files are executable by right clicking them and ticking the appropriate box, or alternatively running `sudo chmod -x Rpg-Gradio-Gguf.sh`.
 2. In the terminal run the command "sudo ./Chat-Linux-Gguf.sh", its a installer/launcher, libraries install to `./venv`.
 2. the Installer/Launcher runs, and you should select `2` to, install requirements and setup files/folders, it will then return to the menu.
 3. (not currently applicable) If you've multiple, GPUs and brands, a GPU menu will appear, select the GPU brand you intend to use.